mukesh-chaudhary23/Brainwave_Matrix_Intern-mukesh/README.md

 ## 🚀 About the Project

-This project was developed by **Prasiddha Pal**, Intern at **Brainwave Matrix Solutions**, to explore cybersecurity techniques in detecting phishing attacks.
+This project was developed by **Mukesh Chaudhary**, Intern at **Brainwave Matrix Solutions**, to explore cybersecurity techniques in detecting phishing attacks.
 The tool helps users evaluate suspicious URLs based on various criteria including domain patterns, suspicious keywords, HTTPS usage, and URL length.

 ## 🧠 Features